 Work placement, internships or practicums

+This unit has pre-placement requirements.
+Students have already met many pre-placement requirements for 6313 (Placement 1) prior to starting in the Psychology Clinic.
 In addition to these requirements students are required to be up to date with both their immunisations and TB screening.
-Refer to the Placement Requirements website for more information.
+Information in relation to pre-placement requirements can be obtained from the Placement Requirements website and/or the Placement Office.

-Students who have not met pre-placement requirements by the Friday of Week 1 of 6314 Practicum Placement 2 PG, will not allowed to continue in the psychology clinic and will be required to withdraw from the unit.
+Students will not be allowed to start placement if they have not met pre-placement requirements.
+A delayed start to the placement must be approved by the Placement Coordinator.
+If not approved, the student will be required to withdraw from the unit.
 A failure to withdraw by Census date will result in a fail grade being awarded for this unit.

-Please refer to the Course Handbook for additional details on student leave policy.
+Please refer to the Course Handbook for additional details on the student leave policy.